 What’s happening with dads?

 There’s always been a lot of female joking about men being incompetent around children.
-Never a thought was paid to whether pregnancy, The Birth and newborn period was as traumatising to men as women.
-Women are very self-absorbed once they fall pregnant, often very demanding of Time and Energy and see themselves as the one doing everything.
+Never a thought was paid to whether pregnancy, The Birth and newborn period were as traumatizing to men as women.
+Women are very self-absorbed once they fall pregnant, often very demanding of Time and Energy and see themselves as the ones doing everything.
 The role of women in many cultures was in the family while men did other things.

 By the 1980s this was changing.
 More women worked and with the global economic climate many men had trouble finding work.
 Taking care of the household became a ‘shared’ task as well as taking care of the kids.
 More dads are stay-to-home.

 Here at Common Knowledge Trust, we knew way back in the early 1970s that the skills available were not enough.
-Families developed all the skills to prepare the pregnant body for birth as well as the birth and birth-coaching skills in Birthing Better Childbirth Preparation.
-Then Birthing Better dads developed the 10 skills to grow throughout pregnancy to The Birth.
+Families developed all the skills to prepare the pregnant body for birth as well as the birth and birth-coaching skills in Birthing Better online birthing class Then Birthing Better dads developed the 10 skills to grow throughout pregnancy to The Birth.